10 Reasons Why You Need To Know About Figma

-In a nutshell, Figma is a cloud-based design and user interface tool.
+Figma is a cloud-based design and user interface tool.
 Launched to the public in 2016, Figma is the brainchild of Dylan Field and Evan Wallace.

-1. In-demand with Great Educational Resources
+1. In-demand with great educational resources

 UX/UI skills have never been more in demand.

 LinkedIn reports that back in 2020, the number of UX designer hires was 5x the hires made in 2019.
 They estimate that this number will rocket even further by the close of 2021.

 That’s why it’s so critical to learn more about Figma.
-It’s the industry standard skill for the fastest growing industry.
+It’s the industry standard skill for the fastest-growing industry.

 Alongside these great free resources, I have also taught over 40,000 hours worth of free Figma tutorials on YouTube.

-2. Live Collaboration
+2. Live collaboration

 Working in teams requires collaboration, discussions, and good ole fashioned show-hows.
-It allows for all of this in real-time, with little to no lag, and no crashes.
+It allows for all of this in real-time, with little to no lag and no crashes.

-In addition to the Live Collaboration capabilities with no lag or crashes, Figma also allows for unlimited members in one file.
+In addition to the Live Collaboration capabilities with no lag or crashes, Figma allows unlimited members in one file.
 This means large-scale teams won’t need to tag members in and out and have no pay-per-license headaches.

 If you’re working from an iOS or Android device, you can download the Mirror app for live previewing – a lifesaver for last-minute live collaboration revisions.
 Bear in mind that unless you’re working from a device that can run a full desktop (like Microsoft Surface), you’ll only be able to access a View Only version of your files.

-4. It’s the Ultimate All-in-one Tool
+4. It’s the ultimate all-in-one tool

-It’s every UX/UI designers nightmare: hours spent on a project, only for the tool to crash and leave you back at the starting mark.
+It’s every UX/UI designer’s nightmare: hours spent on a project, only for the tool to crash and leave you back at the starting mark.

 With Figma, you can say goodbye to large projects meltdown.
-It’s capable of running smoothly on large-scale projects with thousands of components and variants, and won’t cause your device to overheat.
+It’s capable of running smoothly on large-scale projects with thousands of components and variants and won’t cause your device to overheat.

-7. The Network Effect
+7. The network effect

 As Figma has grown in popularity and users, it’s become an inclusive, creative ecosystem of dedicated UX/UI designers.

 The Community Resource page is a marketplace for ideas, inspiration, and those seeking tech support from the Figma resource developers themselves.
-Figma has fostered such a strong creative community, that users are starting to branch beyond UX/UI design, sharing things such as:
+Figma has fostered such a strong creative community that users are starting to branch beyond UX/UI design, sharing things such as:

-8. Hello, Figma Resources
+8. Infinite Figma resources

 With Figma, there’s no reinventing the wheel.

-9. Figma Plugins Galore
+9. Infinite Figma plugins

-FIGJAM also launched their widgets and resources in August 2021 to further extend your possibilities while whiteboarding.
+FIGJAM also launched its widgets and resources in August 2021 to further extend your possibilities while whiteboarding.
 As the community continues to create, who knows what useful widgets we’ll be seeing in the future.